mpc-qt/mpc-qt/README.md

 >./generate-localinstall-desktop.py

-This will search the filesystem for the needed binaries and create the file `Media Player Classic Qute Theater.desktop`, a usuable `.desktop` file, even if you forgot to (or can't) run ldconfig.
+This will search the file system for the needed binaries and create the file `Media Player Classic Qute Theater.desktop`, a usuable `.desktop` file, even if you forgot to (or can't) run ldconfig.